What is a chemical peel?

 The AHA lactic acid is sometimes used for chemical peels between 15% and up to 50%.
 Lactic acid is known to be naturally hydrating because the lactic acid converts to lactate, which is a component of natural moisturising factor, hence it is generally considered to be gentler than other AHAs such as the more portent mandelic and glycolic acids.

 Another type of hydroxy acid peel is a Beta-hydroxy acid based peel.
-Salicylic acid is the most frequently-cited beta hydroxyl acid (BHA) most often derived from Salix – willow tree family.
+Salicylic acid is the most frequently-cited beta hydroxyl acid (BHA).
 It is lipophilic, whereas AHAs are water-soluble, which is why salicylic acid is often chosen for oily and acne prone skins.
 Salicylic acid is known to be able to penetrate hair follicles and sebaceous glands and exhibits comedolytic properties.
 This makes it very useful and relatively gentle peel for management of acne and oily skin.
 The application of salicylic acid as a peel solution generates a frost on the skin when applied, which is a precipitate and should not be confused with epidermolysis or precipitated dermal protein.

 Retinoic acid Peels